team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
+1. We import the `Jimp` library (make sure it's installed: `npm install jimp`).

-2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.
+2. We define a `main` function to use async/await.

-3. We specify the input image path, output image path, target background color to remove (white in this case), and a color threshold.
+3. We set the `inputPath` to the location of the image you want to process.

+4. We set the `outputPath` where the processed image will be saved.

+5. We specify the `targetColor` as '#FFFFFF' (white in this case, but you can change it to any color).

+6. We set a `colorThreshold` value (adjust as needed for more or less strict color matching).

-4. We call the `removeBackgroundColor` function with these parameters.
+7. We call the `removeBackgroundColor` function with these parameters.
-5. If successful, it logs a success message; otherwise, it catches and logs any errors.

-Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.
-You can adjust the `targetColor` and `colorThreshold` as needed for your specific image.

-Remember to have Jimp installed in your project (`npm install jimp`) before running this code.
+8. The function processes the image and saves the result to the output path.

+9. We use a try/catch block to handle any errors that might occur.

+10. Finally, we call the `main` function to execute the code.

+Make sure to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with actual file paths on your system.
+Also, ensure that the `removeBackgroundColor` function is in the same file or properly imported if it's in a separate module.

 # encodeImage index.js
 ## Imported Code Object